Forms required for a cremation

 There are many decisions to make when arranging a funeral.
 Use our checklist of things to consider in the early stages.

-Find out what happens at a burial and the options for burial in a churchyard, cemetery, natural burial ground or on ...
+Find out how to arrange a burial, whether in a churchyard, cemetery, natural burial ground or on private land.